top of page

 Wildlife

 An incredible variety of birds, animals, fungi and plants make our national park their home.
 To name but a few: otters, great crested newts, marsh fritillary butterflies, bats and reed warblers.
+There are wonderful walks that can be begun right from our doorstep.

 Out-Door Activities